Updated: May 28

-On top of all the fun symptoms I’ve already described… just imagine that your body stops emitting wasting.
+On top of all the fun symptoms I’ve already described… now just imagine that your body stops emitting wasting.
 Literally, the pipes just stopped.
 Not in a dried out, feel the marble but I can’t push it over the edge, constipation way, but in a “my organs do not function” way.
 Anything that did come dripping out was the equivalent of rotting sludge.
 Non-digested, spoiling food.

 Cut to the plane ride back, which was hands down, the most pain and suffering I’ve ever been in.
 Not only was all this cool general illness/digestive failure stuff happening, but my body went ahead and threw an unending, untreatable, blinding migraine into the mix.

-I didn’t go to the hospital, but I did go to my mom’s house to recover and cry for about a week.
+I didn’t go to the hospital that day, but I did go to my mom’s house to recover and sob for about a week.

 Finding answers and recovering... slowly.

 I’ll say that my results were hit or miss.
-Some sites say that there are strict symptoms for gluten intolerances and illnesses, some say that the symptoms vary widely from human to human.
+Some sources say that there are strict symptoms for gluten intolerances and illnesses, some say that the symptoms vary widely from human to human.
 There was a whole spectrum of information.
 Despite the fact that this was on the cusp of the whole gluten-free trend, it was hard to find anything very reliable.

-Many years of careful attention later, and I don’t have to worry so much about my glutens.
-I don't have leaky gut or respond to strange glutenous substances.
+Many years of careful attention later, I don’t have to worry so much about my glutens.
+I generally don't have leaky gut or respond to strange glutenous substances (unless I get crazy stressed).
 Cross-contaminations aren't really a concern.
 I can even have gluten in small doses without losing my health.